It's been valued as currency and decried as a health hazard, but there's so much more to salt than meets the eye

 Salt also took on a great deal of symbolic value

-There’s a reason it is mentioned so many times in the Bible (“salt of the earth,” “a pillar of salt,” “a covenant of salt”).
-Its preservative properties made it an apt metaphor for permanence and conviction.
+If you’ve ever used the phrase “take it with a grain of salt,” you know salt has value beyond seasoning and (literal) preservation.
+Salt shows up throughout literature and history, including the Bible (“salt of the earth,” “a pillar of salt,” “a covenant of salt”) because its preservative properties make it an apt metaphor for permanence and conviction.

 Cutting it out isn’t easy